[The post that follows was written in 2015. I have added some updates to reflect changes which have occurred since for the purpose of accuracy.]

 What these thoughts have in common – some describe them as negative or bad thoughts, but I think that’s incorrect – is that they lead to your biological alarm system being triggered into action because they portend danger, catastrophe, chaos, loss of control, self-downing, exaggeration, and fortune-telling, to name a few.

-Our danger-threat assessment system consist not just of data detectors observing the world around us outside our bodies (but which could enter or intrude upon us) such as vision and hearing, but also sensors within us often measuring and feeding back data to our brains for assessment and interpretation.
-That system makes “quick and dirty” decisions and is centred in our Limbic system, a mid-brain region we share in common with other mammals.
+Our danger-threat assessment system consists not just of data detectors observing the world around us outside our bodies (but which could enter or intrude upon us) such as vision and hearing, but also sensors within us often measuring and feeding back data to our brains for assessment and interpretation.
+That system makes “quick and dirty” decisions and is centred in our Limbic system, an older mid-brain region we have in common with other mammals.

-Because our threat assessment sensors work so rapidly, they are liable to get it wrong.
+Because our threat assessment sensors work so rapidly and outside our immediate awareness, they are liable to get it wrong.
 In Signal Detection Theory, first used by radar operators in World War II to determine incoming rockets and make sure they were not friendly aircraft, getting it wrong can either mean a miss (a missile was not seen when it was present) or a false positive (action was taken to defend when in fact no missile was present, or radar detected a flock of birds or a helium balloon come adrift).